irskep/irskep.github.com/resume/resume.typ

   return eval("[" + text + "]")
 }

+// If an item has the same startDate and endDate, return a range string.
+Otherwise just return startDate.
 #let date_range = (obj) => {
   if obj.startDate == obj.endDate {
     return obj.startDate